ismanapa/react-native-intro/presentation/workshop-guide.md

 <div class="columns" style="text-align: center;">
   <div class="colum" style="margin: 0;">

   This is our objective.
 Don't worry about the layout distribution.
-Feel fre to make other styles 😉
+Feel free to make other styles 😉

   <div class="alert">
   Buttons are special components and don't have style prop!